Goulburn: Indigenous history

 The Mulwaree People lived throughout the area covering Goulburn, Crookwell and Yass and belong to the Ngunawal language group.
-To the north of Goulburn Gundungurra was spoken within the lands of the Dharawal People.
-This was due to Gundungurra people of the Blue Mountains being driven south from their traditional land due to Governor Macquarie's parties sent to massacre the Dharawal and Gundungurra People.
+To the north of Goulburn, Gundungurra was spoken within the lands of the Dharawal people.
+This was due to Gundungurra people of the Blue Mountains being driven south from their traditional land due to Governor Macquarie's punitive parties sent to massacre the Dharawal and Gundungurra people, at the behest of influential settlers.

-Their neighbours were the Dharawal to their north and Dharug surrounding Sydney, Darkinung, Wiradjuri Ngunawal and Thurrawal, (eastwards) peoples.
-The reduction of the food supply and the introduction of exotic diseases, substantially reduced the local indigenous population.
+Their neighbours were the Dharawal to their north and Dharug surrounding Sydney, Darkinung, Wiradjuri, Ngunawal and Thurrawal, eastwards peoples.